Credit rationing: Disequilibrium credit rationing

 The more mundane case of credit rationing occurs when the credit market is, for one reason or another, out of equilibrium.
 This could either be due to market shocks, friction in the market, or some government policy (such as anti-usury laws), which prevent supply and demand from being equalised.
-Disequilibrium outcomes are temporary adjustments to shocks as the economy moves back to the long run equilibrium—the equilibrium that will attain over some indeterminate amount of time in the absence of more external shocks.
+Disequilibrium outcomes are temporary adjustments and shocks as the economy moves back to the long run equilibrium—the equilibrium that will attain over some indeterminate amount of time in the absence of more external shocks.
 The main distinguishing factor between equilibrium and disequilibrium rationing in the credit markets is that the latter is not a long-term feature, and can be alleviated through changes in policy or simply through time, and does not necessarily reflect chronic or structural features of the credit market.
 The most important contribution in this vein was by Dwight Jaffee and Franco Modigliani, who first introduced this idea within a supply and demand framework.

 The more interesting case, that of equilibrium credit rationing, is the result of structural features of the market (in particular, adverse selection), and will characterise long run market outcomes (barring some technological breakthrough) and is analysed below.